How to best protect your identity in the new year

 The risk of identity theft is all around us.
 Whether you’re sharing your personal information at the doctor’s office, swiping your debit card at a big-box retailer or simply throwing away your bills without shredding them, it’s possible for your sensitive data to fall into the wrong hands.

-Retailers and financial institutions do as much as they can to protect consumer’s data, but there are steps you can take to further protect yourself from identity theft such as:
+Retailers and financial institutions do as much as they can to protect consumer’s data, but there are steps you can take to further protect yourself from identity theft.

 Simple common sense goes a long way toward preventing identity theft.
-Carry only the information and cards you need in your wallet — leave the rest at home.
-Additionally, don’t freely give out your Social Security number.
-Instead, ask for other ways to prove your identity, like your driver’s license number or birthdate.
+Carry only the information and cards you need in your wallet and leave the rest at home.
+Additionally, don’t freely give out your Social Security number and store it in a safe place such as a lockbox or locked in a filing cabinet at your home.
+When you need to provide someone with proof of your identity, ask if whether providing your driver’s license or birth date will suffice.

-Details you put in your profile — your date of birth, hometown, spouse’s name — might elsewhere be answers to security questions that would let a crook gain access to your account.
+Details you put in your profile — your date of birth, hometown, spouse’s name, etc. — might elsewhere be answers to security questions that would let a crook gain access to your account.
+Instead of picking security questions with identifying factors, use ones that are more obscure if possible.
 At the very least, keep an eye on your favorite social media site’s privacy settings, which can change suddenly and leave you more exposed than you thought.

 Monitoring your accounts regularly is a great way to spot unusual activity.
 You’re entitled to one free credit report from each of the three major credit-reporting bureaus yearly through AnnualCreditReport.com, but you may want to purchase your credit report more often to check for accounts you don’t recognize (you can do this directly from Equifax, Experian and TransUnion).